solhuebner/PCA9685-Arduino/README.md

 In this example, we utilize a popular software i2c library for chips that do not have a hardware i2c bus, available at <http://playground.arduino.cc/Main/SoftwareI2CLibrary>.

 If one uncomments the line below inside the main header file (or defines it via custom build flag), software i2c mode for the library will be enabled.
-Additionally, you will need to correctly define SCL_PIN, SCL_PORT, SDA_PIN, and SDA_PORT according to your setup.
-I2C_FASTMODE=1 should be set for 16MHz+ processors.
+Additionally, you will need to correctly define `SCL_PIN`, `SCL_PORT`, `SDA_PIN`, and `SDA_PORT` according to your setup. `I2C_FASTMODE=1` should be set for 16MHz+ processors.
 Lastly note that, while in software i2c mode, the i2c clock speed returned by the library (via `getI2CSpeed()`) is only an upper bound and may not represent the actual i2c clock speed set nor achieved.

 In PCA9685.h:
 ```Arduino